Best Primary Care Doctor in Stone Oak, Live Oak, San Antonio Texas

 Peripheral vascular disease (PVD) is a chronic disorder that prevents healthy blood circulation.
 Atherosclerosis — when plaque sticks to the artery walls — is the most common cause of PVD.
 Over time, atherosclerosis causes the walls to harden, stiffen, and weaken, restricting blood flow.
 Your organs, limbs, and tissues need oxygen-rich blood to thrive.

-Proper evaluation is essential to prevent complications like slow-healing wounds, limb loss, and stroke.
-Hillside Primary Care is a state-of-the-art clinic with onsite testing services to evaluate your risk for peripheral vascular disease.
-The team uses advanced technology to diagnose your condition.
+Proper evaluation & diagnosis of PVD is essential to prevent complications like slow-healing wounds, limb loss, and stroke.
+Hillside Primary Care is a state-of-the-art clinic in San Antonio and nearby areas, offering onsite PVD testing services to evaluate your risk for the disease.
+Our specialist team uses advanced technology to diagnose your condition, ensuring accurate and efficient care.

-Why Might I Need A Peripheral Vascular Disease Evaluation?
+Why Might I Need A Peripheral Vascular Disease Testing?

 Peripheral vascular disease often causes no symptoms early on.
 A comprehensive evaluation is the only way to know if you have the condition.
-The team may recommend an evaluation if you have risk factors for peripheral vascular disease, such as high cholesterol or hypertension (high blood pressure).
+Our team of PVD specialists may recommend an evaluation if you have risk factors for peripheral vascular disease, such as high cholesterol or hypertension (high blood pressure).

-They may also perform an evaluation if you experience:
+They may also perform a PVD test if you experience:

 • Slow-healing wounds in the legs or feet